 There was a time when digital transformation was simply a buzzword.
-As we approach mid-2019, there’s no doubt that those days are long gone.
+There’s no doubt that those days are long gone.
 According to Gartner, digital transformation (DX) is set to support 36% of overall revenue by 2020 and IDC predicts worldwide spending on DX will reach a cool $1.97 trillion in that same year.

 With digital transformation causing an industry-wide shakeup, the financial sector has been no exception to extreme disruption.
 Accenture’s latest report on digital transformation in financial industry capital market firms found 93% of technology executives are investing in long-term plans for digital innovation, all sharing the viewpoint that they expect technology’s influence to grow over the next three years.